Your ways, God, are holy.

 you display your power among the peoples. — Psalm 77:13–14

 As the psalm writer noted, “What god is as great as our God?”
 It’s certainly a theme echoed throughout the Scriptures.
 After the miraculous escape from Egypt and the daring dash across the Red Sea, Moses and the people of Israel erupt in song and praise God: “Who among the gods is like you, LORD?
 Who is like you — majestic in holiness, awesome in glory, working wonders?
 You stretch out your right hand, and the earth swallows your enemies (Exodus 15:11–12).”
-In Psalm 86:8, David wrote, “Among the gods there is none like you, LORD; no deeds can compare with yours.”
+In Psalm 86:8, David writes “Among the gods there is none like you, LORD; no deeds can compare with yours.”

 Remembering God’s miracles and faithfulness sustained the people of Israel through their many difficulties and enabled them to act when all avenues seemed closed to them.
 Hanukkah reminds us of the importance of bitachon, or “trust in God.”
 It was the Jews’ trust in a loving and caring God that prompted them, the few and weak, to rise up against the many and mighty.
 It was their faith in the God of miracles to light the temple menorah with the last remaining flask of pure oil.
 They acted because they knew that God was capable and trustworthy.